maliMirkec/personal-website/site/articles/how-to-measure-page-loading-time-with-performance-api.md

 A while ago, I stumbled across a blog post by [Tim Kadlec](https://timkadlec.com/).
 Although the blog post was intriguing, something else caught my attention.
 In Tim’s footer, there’s a text saying how much time did it take to load the page.
 Naturally, I wanted to incorporate this feature into my website, so I “borrowed” Tim’s code _(Mr. Kadlec is aware of this, by the way)_.
 However, while adjusting the code for my site, I noticed numerous deprecation warnings popping up.
 Needless to say, it bothered me so much that I had to find a way to eliminate these warnings.

-{% cldnryimg "vs-code-timing-is-deprecated_z5v20h" "Screenshot of VS Code showing deprecation warning for the performance.timing."
-759 353 %}
+{% cldnryfetch "vs-code-timing-is-deprecated_z5v20h" "Screenshot of VS Code showing deprecation warning for the performance.timing." %}

 ## The new way